Thermodynamic stability of hard sphere crystals in dimensions 3 through 10: Generating and Embedding High- crystals

-Densest sphere packings in $d=3-9$ are either related to $D$-family (checkerboard) lattices or to the $E_8$ lattice~\cite{conway_sphere_1993}.
-More specifically, we have: \begin{itemize} \item the $d$-dimensional $D_d$ (or checkerboard) lattices contain all points $\{x_1, x_2, \dots, x_d\}$ such that $x_i \in \mathbb{Z}$ and ${\sum x_i}$ is an even number; \item the $E_8$ lattice contains two $D_8$ lattices offset by the eight-dimensional vector $(\frac{1}{2},\ldots,\frac{1}{2})$, such that ${E_8 = D_8 \cup (D_8 + (\frac{1}{2})^8)}$; \item the $E_7$ lattice is a seven-dimensional subset of $E_8$ consisting of points ${\{x_1, x_2, \dots, x_8\} \in E_8}$ with ${\sum x_i = 0}$; \item the $E_6$ lattice is a six-dimensional subset of $E_8$ consisting of points ${\{x_1, x_2, \dots, x_8\} \in E_8}$ with ${\sum x_i = 0}$ and ${x_1 + x_8 = 0}$.
-Note that the choice of indices $1$ and $8$ is arbitrary, but must be kept consistent. \item the $D_9^{0+}$ lattice, which is a specific instance from the continuum of $\Lambda_9$ lattices, is analogous to $E_8$, in that it consists of two $D_9$ lattices offset by a vector ${\Xi = \{(\frac{1}{2})^8,\Xi_9\}}$, where $\Xi_9 \in \mathbb{R}$. \end{itemize} The points defined by each lattice are used as sphere positions to build the crystal.
-In the units implied by the lattice distances above, spheres of radius $1/\sqrt{2}$ yield systems at the crystal close packing density, $\varphi_c$.
-Note that, without loss of generality, we here use $\Xi_9 = \frac{1}{2}$ to build the crystal, but the freedom in selecting $\Xi_9$ translates the existence of an internal zero mode.
+\end{widetext} The points defined by each of the above are used as sphere center positions to build the crystal.
+In the units implied by the distances above, spheres of radius $\sigma/2=1/\sqrt{2}$ yield systems at the crystal close packing density, $\varphi_c$.
+Note that, without loss of generality, we here use $\Xi_9 = \frac{1}{2}$ to build the $d=9$ crystal, but the freedom in selecting $\Xi_9$ translates the existence of an internal zero mode.
 Additionally, our choice to vary $\Xi_9$ rather than one of the other components of $\Xi$ is arbitrary, and thus the initial choice of the global degree of freedom is itself nine-fold degenerate.
 For these reasons $D_9^{0+}$ requires special consideration in numerical simulations as further discussed in Sec.~\ref{sec:periodicRef}.

 Although these crystal definitions may seem straightforward, periodic boundary considerations--which are central to numerical simulations--lead to some geometrical challenges in finding finite-size crystal lattices commensurate with the chosen simulation box.
 Because only configurations that align with the underlying boundaries are permitted, allowed system sizes, $N$, are sparse, which presents a numerical hurdle in extrapolating results to the thermodynamic limit, $N\rightarrow\infty$.
 In this context, embedding crystals inside both standard cubic and various non-cubic boundary conditions conveniently shrinks the size gap between commensurate systems.
 As discussed in Sec.~\ref{sec:crystalFE}, finite-size corrections are indeed largely independent of box shape, provided that shape remains (nearly) isotropic.